 Each of the course segments involves multiple sources and ways to learn, such as textbook reading and discussion, lecture, multimedia sources, and in-class workshops often involving group work.
-Each unit contains several learning sessions in lecture-discussion format, one or more Workshop Days, and at least one SkillBuilder or paper.
+Each unit contains several learning sessions in lecture-discussion format and one or more Workshop Days.
 During the second half of the course, you will apply your skills to the development of TORTS in a longer piece of writing, based on the sources in your document reader.
-And at the end of the course, you demonstrate your TORTS learning by exploring an event in recent Tort Reform debate and evaluating and improving a packet of primary sources about that event.
+And at the end of the course, you demonstrate your TORTS learning by creating your "You're the Torts Professor" video.

 Online materials and modules enhance your in-class experience and enable you to do some of the course learning at your own pace.
 Do pay attention to the deadlines within the syllabus because some assignments/quizzes must be completed within a particular time-frame.
+Make-ups for any assignments, tests, or quizzes must be approved by Dean Coyne or Sullivan - NO EXCEPTIONS!!!